Hello, there.

 git reset --soft <root-sha-id>

-1. git reset is a powerful command used to reset your current HEAD to the specified state.
+1. git reset is a command used to reset your current HEAD to the specified state.
 There are three modes in which git reset operates: --soft, --mixed (the default), and --hard.

 2. --soft Soft reset moves the HEAD pointer to this commit but does not touch the index file or the working tree.
 This means that all the changes from all commits that came after the root commit are preserved in the staging area, ready to be re-committed.